Test Runner (Twister)

 platform_exclude: <list of platforms>

-Set of platforms that this test case should not run on.
+Set of platforms that this test scenario should not run on.

 extra_sections: <list of extra binary sections>